TruStlessP/EveCo_Friendly/README.md

 ## Calculating EveCo_Friendlyness

-Using the rate that both consumers and brands successfully hand off ownership of their products to the recycling addresses rough or percise metrics of ECO friendlyness can be achieved
+Using the rate that both consumers and brands successfully hand off ownership of their products to the recycling addresses rough or percise metrics of ECO friendlyness can be achieved.
+These calculations are performed by using the EveCo-InfoLabel and a weighted average system inwhich the app user can define what is important to them in order to determine the best brands according to what they individually value.